olliswe/find-me-ft/README.md

-# find-me-ft
-Android &amp; iOS App for Find Me in Freetown
+# Find Me In Freetown iOS and Android App

+Built using Ionic React.

+Find out more on [my website](https://www.oliveriyer.com/freetown-city-council-find-me-in-freetown/).